treehouses/treehouses.github.io/pages/blog/20200217-headlessrpi.md

 ## Verify new image's compatibility with Remote app
 - Download **Treehouses Remote** app from android market and connect to your pi.

-- Select your pi model
+- Select your Pi model

 ![Remote App](images/20200217-treehosues-remote.jpg)
 ![Remote App](images/20200217-remote-conneted.jpg)